-Lawrence McFarlane "Baldy" Northcott - Born September 7, 1908 in Calgary, Alberta – Died November 7, 1986 in Winnipeg, Manitoba was a Canadian professional ice Hockey player who played the position of Defense and Left Wing.
+Lawrence McFarlane "Baldy" Northcott - Born September 7, 1908 in Calgary, Alberta – Died November 7, 1986 in Winnipeg, Manitoba was a Canadian ice Hockey defenceman, left winger and coach.

 Born in Calgary, Alberta, Northcott went East to play junior with the OHA Brantford Redmen, NOHA's Haileybury YMCA and the North Bay Trappers.
 He joined the Montreal Maroons for five games in 1928-29 then became a full time teammate the next season.